Bobbybose/Compiler_Design/Program3-Type_Checking_and_Code_Generator/README.md

     - Prints out error messages as needed
 - **void operation_type_checking(parser_val &E0, parser_val &E1, parser_val &E2, std::string op)**
     - Used for type checking and conversion for +, -, *, and / operations
-#### Possible Errors:
+#### Possible User Errors:
 - Declaring a variable with auto and no assignment (ex: "auto a;")
-    - Assumes variable is an int
+    - Solution: Assumes variable is an int
-- Attempting to perform a modulus operation with float operand(s) (ex: "2.1 % 3.4;")
+- Attempting to perform a modulus operation with float operand(s)
-    - Assumes result is 0
+    - Solution: Assumes result is 0
 - Left hand side of an assignment is not a variable
     - Only semantic error
 - Trying to use a variable that doesn't exist in the scope
-    - Variable is declared as an int
+    - Solution: Variable is declared as an int

 ### 3AC Classes and symbol table (types.h)
 - Used to manage and generate 3AC code for the input
-- Addresses are either a varaible, temporary, integer, floating point, or character
+- Addresses are either a variable, temporary, integer, floating point, or character
     - Variables are stored in the symbol table
     - Temporaries are uniquely generated as needed